Skip to content

 openclaw.session.stuck_age_ms

-Traces: - openclaw.model.usage — Per LLM call span - openclaw.webhook.processed — Per webhook span - openclaw.webhook.error — Error span (with status=ERROR) - openclaw.message.processed — Per message span - openclaw.session.stuck — Stuck detection span
+Traces (emitted by diagnostics-otel): - openclaw.model.usage — Per LLM call span - openclaw.webhook.processed — Per webhook span - openclaw.webhook.error — Error span (with status=ERROR) - openclaw.message.processed — Per message span - openclaw.session.stuck — Stuck detection span

-Logs: - All Gateway logs as OTel LogRecords - Includes severity, subsystem, code location
+Logs (emitted by diagnostics-otel): - All Gateway logs as OTel LogRecords - Includes severity, subsystem, code location

 Approach 2: Custom Hook-Based Plugin